 If you’ve never made tamales from scratch, don’t worry.
 I know at first they can sound intimidating but in fact aren’t really that difficult to prepare.
 You only need to learn the foundations and making tamales will become second nature to you.

-The most important tamales foundation is the masa.
 You need to have a flavorful, light, airy and creamy masa to make delicious tamales — both savory and sweet!

-This recipe is a basic masa or dough recipe with easy to find ingredients.
+This recipe is a basic masa or masa dough recipe with easy to find ingredients.
 Below I also share the method for making the tamales masa using fresh masa you can purchase at a tortilleria.
 The recipe is vegan and it’s incredibly easy to make and the texture and taste are absolutely perfect!

 If you want to learn how to make tamales masa with oil and basic sweet masa for your sweet tamales, then make sure you check out my tamales ebook.
-It has loads of additional tips and tons of savory and sweet tamales recipes.
+It has loads of additional tips and tons of savory and sweet tamale recipes.

 What Kind of Masa to Buy for Tamales